-The Respect workshop embraces young people’s love for football along with AFC Bournemouth and the Premier League to help encourage and promote good and positive behaviours, and discourage the young people from acting disrespectfully within the local community.
+The Respect workshop embraces young people’s love for football and uses examples from the Premier League and AFC Bournemouth to help encourage and promote positive behaviour.

-The lessons touch on both respectful and disrespectful behaviours in everyday life, before taking a more in depth look at the role of respect within sport and football.
+The lessons touch on both respectful and disrespectful behaviours in everyday life, before taking a more in-depth at respect within football, illustrated through presentations and videos.

-The lesson encourages the pupils into discussions, and sharing ideas and thoughts on good behaviours, whilst also inspiring them to demonstrate positive respectful behaviours within the classroom.
+The lesson encourages the pupils to share ideas within small group discussion, whilst inspiring them to demonstrate positive and respectful behaviours within the classroom.

 Player Ambassador: Steve Cook

 The Soccer Safety School lessons was designed to help educate children and young people how to be safe when travelling within the local community.

 The workshops look closely at travelling using a variety of different methods, including; buses, cars, cycling and on foot.
 Identifying the do’s and don’ts in certain situations.
 The lesson uses illustrations and videos to help the young people identify hazards, and encourages discussions around this.